lusungu/cidrz-assessment/README.md

 The react app is in the repository called `cidrz-reactapp`\
 It interacts with the rest api at [http://localhost:8080/dic-tests](http://localhost:8080/dic-tests)

-To use ths app follow the simple steps below;\
+To use ths app follow the simple steps below;
-1. Create a folder e.g. `mkdir cidrz-reactapp`\
+1. Create a folder e.g. `mkdir cidrz-reactapp`
-2. Navigate to that folder e.g `cd cidrz-reactapp`\
+2. Navigate to that folder e.g `cd cidrz-reactapp`
-3. Clone the app `git clone https://github.com/lusungu/cidrz-reactapp.git`\
+3. Clone the app `git clone https://github.com/lusungu/cidrz-reactapp.git`
-4. Start the react app `npm run start`\
+4. Start the react app `npm run start`

 The application will run on [http://localhost:3000/](http://localhost:3000/) showing all the `dic-tests` and their respective prices.

 ### Question 5
-The answer to question 5 is found in the file called "Question 5.txt"
+The answer to question 5 is found in the file called `Question 5.txt`